Stone Duality for Relations: Abstract

 \section{Abstract}

 We show how Stone duality can be extended from maps to relations.
-This is achieved by working order enriched and defining a relation from $A$ to $B$ as both an order-preserving function $A^\op\times B\to \Two$ and as a subobject of $A\times B$.
-We show that dual adjunctions and equivalences between regular categories, taken in a suitably order enriched sense, extend to (framed bi)categories of relations.
+This is achieved by working order-enriched and defining a relation from $A$ to $B$ as both an order-preserving function $A^\op\times B\to \Two$ and as a subobject of $A\times B$.
+We show that dual adjunctions and equivalences between regular categories, taken in a suitably order-enriched sense, extend to (framed bi)categories of relations.